dbeniamine/cheat.sh-vim/Readme.md

 + Browse existing cheat sheets from cheat.sh directly from vim
 + Get answers on any programming question directly on your vim with simple mappings
 + Send compilation / syntax error to cht.sh and get answers
++ Manage session id to replay last query from other cht.sh clients
 + Quick navigation through answers
 + Everything is configurable